-The percentage of Americans with at least one account in third party collections rose to an all-time high in the fourth quarter of 2012, according to the Federal Reserve Bank of New York.
-The average account balance of those in collection decreased.
+The percentage of American consumers with at least one account in the third party debt collection system increased slightly in the fourth quarter of 2013 while the average balance of accounts in collection jumped for the second straight quarter, according to data released this week by the Federal Reserve Bank of New York (FRBNY).

 As consumers continue to seek and receive more credit, the latest quarterly survey of U.S. and Canadian bank risk professionals found expectations for delinquencies on auto loans hit their highest level since Q4 2012, and expectations for delinquencies on credit cards reached their highest level in two years.

 Consumer delinquencies declined significantly in last year’s third quarter as the economy improved and consumers better managed their finances, according to results from the American Bankers Association’s Consumer Credit Delinquency Bulletin.

 The California Superior Court of Los Angeles rejected a bid Tuesday by mega-bank JP Morgan Chase to dismiss a lawsuit brought in May 2013 by California Attorney General Kamala Harris alleging widespread debt collection abuses in the bank’s credit card unit.

 In short, student loan debt is now the largest single consumer debt class outside of mortgages.
 Larger than credit cards, larger than auto loans, outstanding balances on loans to pay for college dwarf everything else.

 Mississippi Attorney General Jim Hood sued JP Morgan Chase for allegedly violating consumer protection laws when going after credit card debt.
 The suit claims that Chase used “robo-signing” and other harmful practices for at least six years to pursue consumers for debts they did not owe, already paid or had excused in bankruptcy.